Our cough clinic aims to improve the quality of life of patients with chronic cough.

 • Has not responded to medication

-We will discuss different options for managing your cough, and make a personalised plan for ongoing treatment.
+We will talk to you about different options for managing your cough.
+We will make a treatment plan tailored to you.

-People are usually referred to this service from their GP, or from respiratory doctors, nurses and/or physiotherapists.
-We accept referrals from out of area, including for second opinion.
+People are usually referred by their GP, or from respiratory doctors, nurses or physiotherapists.

-The health professionals will explore factors that might be contributing to your cough.
-This helps them to understand why your symptoms started, why they are still happening, and what could help to reduce symptoms.
-They will want to know about any patterns you have noticed with your cough, including what makes it better or worse.
-They may also ask about any:
+We will explore factors that might be contributing to your cough.
+This helps us to understand why your symptoms started, why they are still happening, and what could help to reduce them.
+We will want to know about any patterns you have noticed with your cough, including what makes it better or worse.

 • History of colds, viruses, or chest/throat infections